 This is a bird’s-eye-view map of the Samuels Avenue neighborhood published in 1886.
 You can see the square of Pioneers Rest Cemetery.
 That’s Samuels Avenue running east to west across the top of the cemetery; Cold Springs Road runs at a four o’clock angle.
-Believe it or not, the four houses marked A, B, C, and D are still standing.
+Believe it or not, the four houses marked A, B, and C are still standing.
 One hundred and twenty-six years later.

-Here are the four today:
+Here are the three today: